awsdocs/aws-robomaker-developer-guide/doc_source/gs-selfdrive.md

 # Self\-Driving using Reinforcement Learning<a name="gs-selfdrive"></a>

-In this section, you teach a racecar to drive in a simulation through reinforcement learning using Coach Reinforcement Learning Library\.
+In this section, you teach a race car to drive in a simulation\.
+You use reinforcement learning and a coach reinforcement learning library\.
 View the reward metrics in Amazon CloudWatch Metrics to explore how the machine learning model improves over time\.
 Customize your reward function to improve the machine learning algorithm used for training\.

 Before you use AWS RoboMaker for the first time, complete the tasks in [Create an Account](gs-set-up.md)\.
 Then, in the AWS RoboMaker console, launch the Self\-Driving using Reinforcement Learning sample application\.